cabforum/servercert/docs/EVG.md

 }
 ```
-Where the AlgorithmIdentifier is a hashing algorithm (defined in RFC 6234) performed over the DER-encoding of an ASN.1 SubjectPublicKey of the .onion service and SubjectPublicKeyHash is the hash output.
+Where the AlgorithmIdentifier is a hashing algorithm (defined in RFC 6234) performed over the DER-encoding of an ASN.1 subjectPublicKey of the .onion service and subjectPublicKeyHash is the hash output.

 2. The CA MUST verify the Applicant's control over the .onion Domain Name using one of the following: